How to avoid survey fatigue

 Survey fatigue can manifest in several forms, impacting both the respondents' willingness to engage and the accuracy of the feedback collected.
 Recognizing these types helps in designing better surveys and maintaining high response rates.

-• Response fatigue: This occurs when respondents are asked to complete too many surveys in a short time span, leading to a decline in enthusiasm and engagement.
+Response fatigue occurs when respondents are asked to complete too many surveys in a short time span, leading to a decline in enthusiasm and engagement.

 Luckily for you, we’ve also got an article on designing surveys and formulating survey questions.
 It outlines how to optimize your survey's length, create a solid structure, and draft questions that truly capture the pulse of your community.